-- Your application currently uses .NET Framework and has strong dependencies on Windows. - You need to use Windows APIs that are not supported by .NET Core. - You need to use third-party .NET libraries or NuGet packages that are not available for .NET Core.
+- Your application currently uses .NET Framework and has strong dependencies on Windows. - You need to use Windows APIs that are not supported by .NET Core.

+• You need to use third-party .NET libraries or NuGet packages that are not available for .NET Core.

 Using .NET Framework on Docker can improve your deployment experiences by minimizing deployment issues.
-This "lift and shift" scenario is important for "dockerizing" legacy applications (at least, those that are not based on microservices).
+This "lift and shift" scenario is important for containerizing legacy applications that were originally developed with the traditional .NET Framework, like ASP.NET WebForms, MVC web apps or WCF (Windows Communication Foundation) services.